learn-co-students/Mod-3-Project_HTX-DS-021720/README.md

 **Option 4: Find your own data to classify**

-If you'd prefer to find your own dataset upon which to build a classification model, you can present your dataset and your expectations for your projedct no later than noon on Friday, April 10.
-Note that this would likely require you to explore datasets over MLK weekend since there won't be a lot of time while here to find the data and verify it, but we'd like to give you the option to do a different project if you'd prefer!
+If you'd prefer to find your own dataset upon which to build a classification model, you can present your dataset and your expectations for your project no later than **end-of-day on Thursday, April 9**.
+Note that there won't be a lot of time to find the data and verify it, but we'd like to give you the option to do a different project if you'd prefer!

 ## Deliverables